particle-iot/docs/src/content/en/shared/firmware.md

 ```

 ### loop()
 After creating a setup() function, which initializes and sets the initial values, the loop() function does precisely what its name suggests, and loops consecutively, allowing your program to change and respond.
-Use it to actively control the Spark Core.
+Use it to actively control the device.

 ```C++
 EXAMPLE USAGE